 - Hold on to routines

 - Go out and exercise

 - Help others

-Will I be able to talk to a study psychologist even when the university is closed?
+Will I be able to talk to a study psychologist even when the University is closed?

 Is FSHS open normally?

-- If you’re completely symptom-free, you can come to the office at an agreed time.
+For now, FSHS offices operate normally according to reservations.
+If you’re completely symptom-free, you can come to the office at an agreed time.
 If you have a reservation or you’re making one, you will be offered a chance for remote consultation in all cases where it’s suitable.
 Remote consultation is a safe way to reach a professional.
-You can read more on remote consultation here!
+Read more on remote consultation on FSHS’s website.